bax082024/NaughtyOrNiceHoHoHo/README.md

 - :innocent:  Are you naughty or nice  :smiling_imp:
 - Lets check santas list to see who is naughty or nice!
+- If your on the nice list, you will be assigned your own special elf that gives you a special gift made with the magic of christmas!  :elf:
 - If your on the naughty list, there is a chance Gryla comes and eats you  :skull:

 ---